soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![Device DEVICE001 is in a Power State Off with no telemetry coming in.](media/device001-stopped-telemetry-power-state-off.png "Rod Pump DEVICE001 Measurements")

-5. Return to the _Commands_ tab, and toggle the motor power back on again by pressing the _Run_ button once more.
+5. Return to the _Commands_ tab and toggle the motor power back on again by pressing the _Run_ button once more.
 On the measurements tab, you will see the Power State switch back to online, and telemetry to start flowing again.
 Due to the restart of the rod pump - it has now recovered and telemetry is back into normal ranges!

     ![A graph of device telemetry measurements is displayed.
 DEVICE001 recovered after Pump Power State has been cycled.](media/device001-recovered-1.png "Instance of pump recovery")